Spheer-ai/open-poen-api/README.md

 ### Gotcha's
 * Please note that the app in the docker compose will only start once you attach the debugger!
+* .env files have to end with an empty line.
+The script that parses these for Terraform otherwise skips the last key value pair.

 ### CLI commands
 Add a super_user: